Jürg Conzett: Works

 Though many of Conzett's works are in Switzerland, he has designed bridges elsewhere.
 One such bridge— a pedestrian and cycle vertical-lift bridge spanning 36.5 m over the Coupure canal in Bruges, Belgium, and built in 2002—was even named the Conzettbrug (Conzett Bridge) in his honor.
+It collapsed in December 2023.

 Conzett collaborates with architects and other building professionals on building projects.
 One such project is St Benedict's Chapel, Sumvitg, with his colleague Jürg Buchli, according to the design of architect Peter Zumthor.
 Another noteworthy project is the Mehrzweckhalle Vrin, a multipurpose hall built in Vrin in 1995 and designed in collaboration with architect Gion A. Caminada.
 Another is a school building in Grono designed with architect Raphael Zuber or the collaboration with the Austrian office Cukrowicz Nachbaur Architekten for a music center in Liechtenstein.

+Design philosophy

+In the interview for the Swiss Grand Award for Art - Prix Meret Oppenheim 2022, Conzett made the point that reinforced concrete was a great invention of the 20th century, and that "the principle of pre-tensioning can be applied to all materials."